Act of God

 Competitive Estimate or Competitive Bid

 The act of acquiring more than one bid for collision repair work.
 No law requires a consumer to seek more than one bid for collision repair.
-However, your insurance company may request a competitive bid, especially if you secure a bid from a shop that does not subscribe to that insurance company's Direct Repair Program.
-Additionally, if you are paying for the work yourself, and are unfamiliar with shops in your area, you may want to seek competitive bids, as collision estimates can vary considerably.
+However, your insurance company may request a competitive bid, especially if you secure a bid from a collision center that does not subscribe to that insurance company's Direct Repair Program.
+Additionally, if you are paying for the work yourself, and are unfamiliar with collision centers in your area, you may want to seek competitive bids, as collision estimates can vary considerably.
 When securing competitive bids, be sure to review what each estimate includes (or does not include) regarding labor operations and type of parts used.

 This is optional coverage in case your car is stolen or is damaged in ways that don't involve a collision.
 Examples include: fire, theft, hail, glass breakage, vandalism, damage from an animal, flood, earthquakes, riot and civil commotion.
 If you need replacement parts due to any of these events, ask for OEM replacement parts.